 The Department also coordinates a number of partially-funded opportunities to study in research laboratories at overseas universities.
 Details are provided at the Hilary Term briefing mentioned below.
-Usually opportunities are available in the USA (MIT), China (Tsinghua, Shanghai Jiao Tong and Zhejiang), Japan (Tokyo Institute of Technology) and Germany (Bochum).
+Usually opportunities are available in China (Tsinghua, Shanghai Jiao Tong and Zhejiang), Japan (Tokyo Institute of Technology) and Germany (Bochum).